As of album 35 (2013) drawings by Didier Conrad and text by Jean-Yves Ferri.

 Illustrator: Albert Uderzo (1927-2020)

 Albert Uderzo was born in 1927 in Fismes, France.
 His parents immigrated from Italy to France in 1923.
-When Uderzo was born he had 6 fingers on each hand.
-14 year later and 2 fingers less his first work was published.
-The famous illustrator Edmond Calvo encouraged him to continue his work, but in 1945 Uderzo was not an illustrator but an assistent-engineer instead.
-He found a job as an illustrator for an animated cartoon.
-He didn't like the job too much and soon he resigned.
-At 19 years old he started to work for magazines.
-For O.K. he made Arys Buck (also an invincible Gaul!), Prince Rollin and Belloy.
-After his military service he worked for France-Dimance and France-Soir (1950).
-One year later he started working for International Press.
-In this year he met Jean-Michel Charlier and René Goscinny.
-In most cases Uderzo draws in a (half-)caricature style.
+Fourteen years later his first work was published.
+The famous illustrator Edmond Calvo encouraged him to continue his work, but in 1945, Uderzo was not an illustrator but an assistant engineer.
+He found a job as an illustrator for an animated cartoon but didn't like it much and soon resigned.
+At 19 years old, he started working for magazines.
+For O.K., he created Arys Buck (also an invincible Gaul!), Prince Rollin, and Belloy.
+After his military service, he worked for France-Dimanche and France-Soir in 1950.
+One year later, he started working for International Press.
+During this year, he met Jean-Michel Charlier and René Goscinny.
+In most cases, Uderzo drew in a (semi-)caricature style.

-In 1952 Uderzo and Goscinny made Luc Junior and Pistolet.
-Also they started with Ompa-Pa but it was 1958 when it was published for the first time in the magazine kuifje.
-Ompa-Pa already contained lots of elements of Asterix.
-The way of drawing, the humor and visual jokes we all see it back in Asterix.
-Uderzo, Goscinny and Charlier decided to start their own magazine called Pilote.
-This magazine appeared for the first time on the 29th october 1959.
-Uderzo and Charlier made a realistic airplane comic for Pilote.
-Together with Goscinny, Uderzo also made another comic for Pilote.
-That comic was called Asterix...
+In 1952, Uderzo and Goscinny created Luc Junior and Pistolet.
+They also started with Ompa-Pa, but it wasn't published until 1958 in the magazine Kuifje.
+Ompa-Pa already contained many elements of Asterix.
+The drawing style, humor, and visual jokes can all be seen in Asterix.
+Uderzo, Goscinny, and Charlier decided to start their own magazine called Pilote.
+This magazine first appeared on October 29, 1959.
+Uderzo and Charlier created a realistic airplane comic for Pilote.
+Together with Goscinny, Uderzo also created another comic for Pilote.
+That comic was called Asterix.